-Request a fair hearing from the Department of Public Welfare.
-An Administrative Law Judge will preside over the hearing, and DPW or the managed care plan will have to justify its denial of services.
+Request a fair hearing from the Department of Human Services.
+An Administrative Law Judge will preside over the hearing, and DHS or the managed care plan will have to justify its denial of services.
 Participation by a treating provider is crucial in demonstrating medical necessity, and both grievances and hearings can be rescheduled according to a provider’s availability.
 Practitioners can usually participate by telephone.

 What if a denied service is urgent for the patient?
 File an expedited grievance or request for fair hearing, which must be resolved within 72 hours.
 (The option to request an expedited appeal is only available to patients in a managed care plan.)
 For an appeal to be expedited, a practitioner has to certify that the patient’s health would be placed in jeopardy by following the normal appeal timeframe.